 The Institute for Contemporary Art, the successor of the Soros Center for Contemporary Art – Zagreb was founded in 1993 and registered as an independent nonprofit organization, a citizens’ association in 1998.

-The founders of the Institute are 13 art historians, curators, artists, photographers, designers, publishers, university professors and journalists.
+The founders of the Institute are a group of art historians, curators, artists, photographers, designers, publishers, university professors and journalists.

 At the time of its establishment in 1993 the aims of the SCCA – Zagreb were to upgrade to the existing system of institutions of contemporary art in Croatia, to promote artists, visual arts and other artistic creativity, to initiate the documentation on contemporary artists, and to build a recognizable network of contemporary art production in the area where we were active.
 At the beginnings, the Institute acted as a logistics centre for helping artists and their promotion, as the organizer of exhibitions, and has participated in the formation of civil society in Croatia.